Looking for a foreclosure or REO property in ?

 What's an REO?

-REO is short for Real Estate Owned.
-These are homes that have completed the foreclosure process which the bank or mortage company presently owns.
-This differs from real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-You must also be willing to pay with cash in hand.
-And on top of all that, you'll get the property totally as is.
-That might include standing liens and even current tenants that need to be put out.
+REO's or Real Estate Owned are homes which have been foreclosed upon which the bank or mortage company now owns.
+This is not the same as a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+To top everything off, you'll receive the property totally as is.
+That possibly could consist of standing liens and even current occupants that may require eviction.

-A REO, conversely, is a much neater and attractive deal.
+A REO, on the contrary, is a much neater and attractive option.
 The REO property didn't find a buyer during foreclosure auction.
-The lender now owns it.
-The bank will attend to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to make known any defects of which they are knowledgeable.
+Now the lender owns it.
+The bank will take care of the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from standard disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to make known any defects they are informed of.

 Are REO's a bargain in Santa Fe?

-It's commonly assumed that any REO must be a good buy and an chance for easy money.
-This usually isn't true.
-You have to be cautious about buying a REO if your intent is profit from the sell.
-While it's true that the bank is usually anxious to sell it soon, they are also strongly interested to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+It is commonly though that any REO must be a steal and an opportunity for easy money.
+This isn't necessarily true.
+You have to be prudent about buying a REO if your intent is make money.
+While it's true that the bank is often anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+There are bargains with potential to make money, and many people do very well buying foreclosures.
+However there are also many REO's that are not good buys and not likely to turn a profit.

-Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for getting offers.
-Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to make a counter offer.
-Then it will be your decision whether to accept their counter, or submit another counter offer.
-Understand, you'll be dealing with a process that generally involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+After you've presented your offer, you can expect the bank to counter offer.
+At this point it will be your choice whether to accept their counter, or submit another counter offer.
+Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.